Lists

 and applies the function f

-monad, the bind operator, allows us to chain operations together with lists as well.
-With lists, these chaining operations will combine all output possibilities in a single result list.mitosis
+to each of them, combining all the results in one final list.
+As with the , the bind operator, allows us to chain operations together with lists as well.
+With lists, these chaining operations will combine all output possibilities in a single result list.

 function is applied to each element of the list, providing a resulting list to be passed to the subsequent functions.